 The term of your mortgage loan is how long you have to repay the loan.
-For most types of homes, mortgage terms are typically 15, 20 or 30 years.

 An adjustable rate mortgage (ARM) is a type of loan for which the interest rate can change, usually in relation to an index interest rate.
 Your monthly payment will go up or down depending on the loan’s introductory period, rate caps, and the index interest rate.
 With an ARM, the interest rate and monthly payment may start out lower than for a fixed-rate mortgage, but both the interest rate and monthly payment can increase substantially.

 Amortization means paying off a loan with regular payments over time, so that the amount you owe decreases with each payment.
 Most home loans amortize, but some mortgage loans do not fully amortize, meaning that you would still owe money after making all of your payments.